Roger-Wu/remove-apple-books-citation/README.md

 I tried some solutions from [Don't want iBooks to always paste the "Excerpt From" of what I have copied - Ask Different](https://apple.stackexchange.com/questions/137047/dont-want-ibooks-to-always-paste-the-excerpt-from-of-what-i-have-copied), and most of them don't work well in 2022.

-The solutions with `sed` command somehow doesn't work all the time, so I decided to create my own solution in Python.
+The solutions with `sed` command seems to not work properly with Unicode content, so I decided to create my own solution in Python.

 ## How to Set Up